 Although the variation in the results appears to be greater for the second 10 samples, the results do not violate any of the six rules.
 There is no evidence in Figure 15.7 that the analysis is out of statistical control.
 The next three results, in which two of the three results are between the UWL and the UCL, violates the second rule.
 Because the analysis is no longer under statistical control, we must stop using the glucometer until we determine the source of the problem.

-Figure 15.7 Property control plot for Practice Exercise 15.3 and for Practice Exercise 15.4.
+Figure 15.7 Property control plot for Practice Exercise 15.3.